MichaelCurrin/coding-blog/_posts/2019-10-15-static-site-cms-tools.md

 ### Remote

-You cannot get the admin accessible on a Github Pages site.
+Unfortunately you cannot setup an admin view for a CMS on a Github Pages site, as Github Pages does not support user login.

 With some customization (config file and HTML), you can access this admin view in Netlify through their Netlify CMS integration for managing user access.